-All students start the first half of the semester off in Sydney, Australia where they will take all 4 of their classes in four week increments each.
-Between each four week block of classes, there is an excursion to the Cairns to visit the Great Barrier Reef.
+All students start the first half of the semester off in Sydney, Australia where students are able to take 4 courses during the first half of the semester.
+After the 8-week academic session, there will be an excursion to Cairns to visit the Great Barrier Reef.
 Students conclude the second four week block of classes, then prepare for their internships.
 After classes, students transition into full-time internships and will either stay in Sydney or relocate to Hong Kong for the internship portion of the program.
 Students must pick which location they would like to intern in as part of the application process.

 Australia consistently ranks in the world’s top ten countries for quality of life; environmental quality; jobs and earnings; and education and skills.
 Sydney is also ranked as the thirteenth most popular city for students, and first in Australia for the quality of living.
 Forbes ranks Hong Kong as the 6th most influential city in the world after London and New York, and Sydney as the 8th.

 Students are recommended to be Juniors at the start of this program or Sophomores who have had prior internship experience.
 Program is targeted towards Music Business, EIS, and Business majors, but is open to other majors as well.

 This program offers MBU 3000 credit, which has the following pre-requisites:

 * This program is based on a minimum number of students to participate and will be evaluated in the fall to determine if it's able to run for the Spring.